Much like scenes from our favorite films, cinematic

 Use Cinematic Filters and Presets

 An easy way to get a cinematic look on your images is to use filters and presets in post.
-The Cinematic Lightroom Presets from PhotographyCourse are simply added to your already cinematic photo.
+The Cinematic Lightroom Presets are simply added to your already cinematic photo.
 With so much variety in a package, you still have lots of freedom to play around and get creative.

 These are a great way to achieve a cinema look without the hassle of trying to control every bit of your shot in Lightroom on your own.

 Color grading is what helps a film feel cohesive and establishes a certain look and feel.
 Almost every film has its own set color palette that it will work from.
 This color palette is what makes a film recognizable.
 It’s how we instantly know a Wes Anderson film from a Quentin Tarantino one.

 The color and tone used in cinema has a large effect on the feel or mood you are trying to convey.
 For example, cold colors evoke feelings like sadness, isolation, and hopelessness.
 In comparison, warmer colors could mean vibrancy, nature, peace.
 Tones like red could mean danger, and yellow could convey heat.
 We see this in films like the Bond Series, where different tones are used depending on the country the scene is set in.